Get the best from your pub quiz

 Part way through my Quiz Night, I invite teams to come and get a sheet for the One Minute Quiz.
 When all teams are ready I announce this weeks subject i.e. “Parts of the body that are made up of just three letters”, then start the clock.
 Personally, I play the Benny Hill theme that lasts around a minute.
-When the minute is up I ask the teams to put their pens down and ask who has more the 10? more than 15? and so on until I find the team with the most answers.
+When the minute is up I ask the teams to put their pens down and ask who has more than 10? more than 15? and so on until I find the team with the most answers.
 Read through the answers and see if the other teams agree.
 The prize needs to be something simple, like a bag of sweets, a free ticket into the Play Your Cards Right/Open The Box draw etc..
 By the way, I have had almost thirty parts of the body that are made up of just three letters!

-Other subject can be ‘Songs with a colour in the title’, ‘Slang words for bum’, ‘Shades of red’, Songs with a body part in the title’, ‘Things you put on your feet beginning with S’, ‘Sweets sold in jars’, Pizza toppings’, ‘Australian Towns or Cities’, ‘Something with a hole in it’, ‘Scottish football clubs’, etc. etc. The list is endless.
+Other subjects can be ‘Songs with a colour in the title’, ‘Slang words for bum’, ‘Shades of red’, Songs with a body part in the title’, ‘Things you put on your feet beginning with S’, ‘Sweets sold in jars’, Pizza toppings’, ‘Australian Towns or Cities’, ‘Something with a hole in it’, ‘Scottish football clubs’, etc. etc. The list is endless.
 As always keep it fun!

 One Minute Quiz Sheets are available for you to try from the FREE STUFF page 🙂

 WE SAY… this problem has been around for a while, nip it in the bud early, but we always include a number of ‘Google-Proof’ questions in each quiz… just in case.

 DJ Gear Hire offer full DJ set-ups from just £80 per night.

 They also hire PA Systems, Radio Mics, Lighting FX, Silent Disco Packages, Up lighting, Smoke Machine, etc. Click the image for more info

 Does your pub quiz suffer from “the same winning team every week” syndrome?
 Here’s an idea that will cut that out.